powerexploit/Awesome-Python-Scripts/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-## Hacktoberfest
-Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
-Hacktoberfest is open to everyone in our global community!
-Five quality pull requests must be submitted to public GitHub repositories.

 ## 📌 Introduction
 A curated collection of awesome **Python** scripts from basic to advance with automation task scripts.
 This is the project from which you can learn that how to contribute a open source contest and specially during hacktoberfest for the **Pythoneer**.